50 signatures reached

 Nobody can understand that even an attempt to reduce the speed limit on Badger Farm Road from 30 to 40 mph (that would cost almost nothing) was refused: The Police would not support it as they think that it will not be complied with by drivers.
 The main criteria the Police uses is that the existing mean speeds must be close to the proposed lower limit (mean speeds between the Sainsbury’s and Pitt roundabouts were recorded as between 34 and 36 mph, which was not considered to be close enough to 30 mph).

-People living in here are very disappointed about the lack of engagement and that no progress has been made.
+People living here are very disappointed about the slow progress.

 Therefore, these urgently required modifications of Badger Farm Road must be part of the new the Winchester Movement Strategy.